 Northeast Lakeview College awarded more than $500K in scholarships for the 2013-2014 academic year.

 September 2013 College Receives Created Grant

 Northeast Lakeview College is one of 473 institutions across the country awarded the Created Equal Grant funded by the National Endowment for the Humanities (NEH).
-The grant uses a set four films that chronicle the history of the civil rights movement.
+The grant uses a set of four films that chronicle the history of the civil rights movement.
 Northeast Lakeview College offered a series of film screenings and community panel discussions centered around the four documentaries.